Please view in landscape orientation

 A 3.5 hour online webinar course divided into 3 separate sessions

-Eight ways Microsoft and Google’s free “breakthrough” Text-to-Speech, Speech-to-Text, and other Artificial Intelligence (AI) apps can be used in learning support
+Eight ways Microsoft and Google’s free “breakthrough” Artificial Intelligence (AI) apps can be used in learning support

-Advances in Deep Learning, Neural Networked, Self-Teaching Artificial Intelligence has allowed Microsoft and Google to produce Text to-Speech, Speech to Text and other apps of quality and ease-of-use unimaginable only one year ago.
+Advances in Self-Teaching Artificial Intelligence has allowed Microsoft and Google to produce Text to-Speech, Speech to Text and other apps of power and ease-of-use unimaginable one year ago.

 Improve student reading fluency

 Improve understanding, structure, presentation and punctuation in student work

 Improve student reading skills and comprehension through manipulating phonics and phonemes in speech-to-text

 Automate speech-to-text typing and transcription

 Help teachers quickly and easily create quality individualised audio resources for visually disabled and dyslexic students

 Help teachers quickly and easily create quality individualised reading resources for hearing-disabled students